 Hints and tips to make sure you don’t break the law!

-This abridged Saiosh article serves to update employers receiving, and First Aid Training Course Providers offering General Safety Regulation 3 First Aid Training in the required form of Level 1, 2 and 3 courses and how just being SETA Accredited does not meet the legal requirement.
+This abridged Saiosh article serves to update employers receiving, and First Aid Training Course Providers offering General Safety Regulation 3 First Aid Training in the required form of Level 1, 2 and 3 courses and how just being SETA Accredited or DEL Approved does not meet the legal requirement.

-It discusses how to meet the new requirements when applying for DoL “Approval” and SETA / QCTO “Accreditation” in order to continue offering first aid courses and training after 30 April 2019.
+It discusses how to meet the new requirements when applying for DEL “Approval” and SETA / QCTO “Accreditation” in order to continue offering first aid courses and training after 31 March 2020.

-Members of SHASTAC (Saiosh Health And Safety Advisory Committee), met with DoL (Department of Labour) and QCTO (Quality Council for Trades and Occupations) on 07 August 2018.
+Members of SHASTAC (Saiosh Health And Safety Advisory Committee), met with DEL (Department of Employment and Labour) and QCTO (Quality Council for Trades and Occupations) on 07 August 2018.

-It was agreed that an interim implementation plan needed to be developed by DoL and QCTO.
+It was agreed that an interim implementation plan needed to be developed by DEL and QCTO.
 Saiosh representatives made suggestions which were considered.